-- Pitch Perfect is firmly Diegetic.
+- Pitch Perfect, a film about collegiate a capella, is mostly Diegetic, with some All-Maestro Cast.
 The Bellas are shown practice their choreography and harmonizing.
 When Beca sings another song during Semi Finals, Aubrey calls her out for breaking from routine.
-During the Riff-Off, some songs seem to practiced or familiar, while some of the songs are done by the singers as improv.
+However, during the Riff-Off, some songs seem to practiced or familiar, while others are done by the singers as improv.

 - Repo!
 The Genetic Opera has almost no spoken dialogue, being an opera (or a rock opera, at least).
 Most of the movie is Alternate Universe, but it gets a little mixed up when they actually get to the Genetic Opera.
 While Mag and Amber's songs are clearly meant to be Diegetic, "We Started This Op'ra Shit" is a mix (most of the song is meant to be a rehearsed performance, but the single mom's testiominal isn't) and they switch back to Alternate Universe after the Genetic Opera ends (even though the characters are still onstage).
 "Seventeen" is partly All In Their Heads; while it involves an argument between Shilo and her dad, Shilo also sings it directly into a microphone with a backing band that includes Joan Jett!
 And Grave Robber is a special case altogether, since half of his songs are exposition sung directly to the audience.